Justices to hear Oklahoma appeal in tribal jurisdiction case - NewsBreak

 In the 2020 case, the Supreme Court ruled that a large chunk of eastern Oklahoma remains an American Indian reservation.
 The ruling applied to the Muscogee reservation, but led to similar lower court rulings upholding the historic reservations of several other Native American tribes in Oklahoma, including the Cherokee, Chickasaw, Choctaw, Quapaw and Seminole nations that cover nearly the entire eastern half of the state.

-The decision, written by Justice Neil Gorsuch, meant that Oklahoma prosecutors lack the authority to pursue criminal cases against American Indian defendants in parts of Oklahoma that include most of Tulsa, the state’s second-largest city with a population of about 413,000.
+The decision, written by Justice Neil Gorsuch, meant that Oklahoma prosecutors lack the authority to pursue criminal cases against American Indian defendants in parts of Oklahoma that include most of Tulsa, the state’s second-largest city.

 Stitt said during his State of the State speech in February that “Oklahoma has been robbed of the authority to prosecute crimes.”